Life is full of deceptions. Things advertised online, aren’t always what you actually get.

 For instance, according to Express VPN server locations page, “if you choose to use ExpressVPN to connect to Indonesia, your network traffic will be routed through a server in Singapore and assigned an Indonesian IP address so that your traffic appears to come from Indonesia.”

-From an end-user perspective, other than probably experiencing higher pings, there is no obvious way to distinguish a virtual VPN server locations from a physical one.
+From an end-user perspective, other than probably experiencing higher pings, there is no obvious way to distinguish a virtual VPN server location from a physical one.

 How to test if your VPN uses virtual VPN server locations?